 Evictions or disputes

 Your tenants are protected under the Protection from Eviction Act 1977, which makes it a criminal offence for you to evict them without following the correct legal procedure.
 The Act also makes it a criminal offence for you, your agent or any other person, to harass your tenant with the aim of making them leave your home.
-Landlords, if prosecuted will be fined heavily by the court and some cases landlord may be given a custodial sentence.
+Landlords, if prosecuted, will be fined heavily by the court and in some cases may be given a custodial sentence.

 If you would like advice on how to evict your tenant properly please contact us to discuss.
-In addition we may be able to help in different ways such the council clearing part of, or all of tenants rent arrears if you were willing to allow them to stay and it is affordable.
+In addition we may be able to help in different ways such the council clearing part of, or all of a tenants' rent arrears if you were willing to allow them to stay and it is affordable.

 If you have a difficult tenant that you wish to evict you must go through the correct legal process and serve them with the appropriate notice.
 This will depend on the following: